StackVista/stackstate-process-agent/README.md

 ### Test cycle for the datadog dependency

+Part of the tests for this repo run manually, because they are very heavy/relient on setup (not super CI-friendly).
+Here it is described how to run those.

 Use `./update-datadog-dependency.sh -l <path>` to work against a local checkout of `datadog-agent-upstream-for-process-agent` Run `./prebuild-datadog-agent.sh -s` to get into the build shell.

-Rerun `/scripts/rune-datadog-agent-test.sh rerun` to keep running the tests after a change was made Rerun `/scripts/rune-datadog-agent-prebuild.sh rerun` to keep building the output artifacts after a change was made
+Rerun `/prebuild-datadog-agent-scripts/rune-datadog-agent-test.sh rerun` to keep running the tests after a change was made Rerun `/prebuild-datadog-agent-scripts/rune-datadog-agent-prebuild.sh rerun` to keep building the output artifacts after a change was made

 ## Development or Running with Vagrant